Boomerang just might be the best email client for Android. Here’s why.

 Let’s break down the exclusive features, the equivalent features other alternative clients forget, and what’s missing from Boomerang for Android.

 We’ll begin with the obvious difference: the features only Boomerang offers Gmail-loving Android users.
-As a general introduction, Tina’s article shows you how Boomerang is a powerful Gmail extension that lets you archive any email until a given date in the future.
+As a general introduction, Mark’s article shows you how Boomerang is a powerful Gmail extension that lets you archive any email until a given date in the future.
 Check that article for an in-depth explanation of the core Boomerang features, which are also outlined below.

 Email ‘snooze’ button: The feature this app is named for.
 With it you can set a message to disappear from your inbox until a set time in the future – creating exceptions if you get a response.
 If you get a lot of email (and you probably do), this feature can be a life saver.